hashintel/labs/apps/sim-engine/stdlib/CONTRIBUTING.md

 🎉 First off, thanks for taking the time to contribute! 🎉

-Please note we have established a set of [community guidelines](https://hash.ai/legal/community).
+Please note we have established a set of [community guidelines](https://hash.ai/legal/trust-safety/community?utm_medium=organic&utm_source=github_readme_labs-repo_sim-engine-stdlib-contributing-guide).
 Please follow these in your interactions with the project.

-We have a [community Discord server](https://hash.ai/discord) and a [support forum](https://hash.community/) where you can ask questions about contributing, and where the community can chime in with helpful advice.
 If you'd like to make a significant change or re-architecture, please first discuss the change there (or create an [issue](https://github.com/hashintel/labs/issues)) to get feedback.

 ## What belongs in the HASH Standard Library